VCDN-2024/prog7312-part-2-DylanFlashman/README.md

 ### 1. Responsive Design: Maintains the application's structure when resizing.
 ### 2. Service Requests: Users can submit and track service requests.
 ### 3. Feedback Reports: Users can provide feedback based on the app, and provide insight into the areas that need improvement.
+### 4. Local Events and Announcements: Users can view all the upcoming events and announcements.
+### 5. Service Status: Users can view and track all their service requests.

 ## Troubleshooting
 ### 1. Build Errors